raff-run/VaganteModLoader/README.md

 If you don't know how programming but still want to help, just create an issue and I'll try to look into it when I have free time.

+By the way, I don't have an mac, so I have no idea how to make a version of this for macs, so if you want to make a version of this ModLoader for Mac, go for it!
+I'll happily explain what everything that the PowerShell script does.
+Alternatively if someone can provide me with this info, I may be able to make a Mac version myself (I will need help testing though)
+Here's the info I'd need:
+1. Does it accept the same parameters as the .exe version?<br>
+It accepts these parameters on Windows:<br>
+extract data.vraPath ExtractedContentFolderPath <br>
+and archive ExtractedContentFolderPath data.vraPath
+1. Does mac support Bash?
+Is it easy to install?

 # Credits
 I use and bundle Anybox with this ModLoader.
 Anybox is a Powershell Module developed by @dm3ll3n (https://github.com/dm3ll3n/AnyBox) that I use to make these popups with custom buttons.